List of The Book of Boba Fett characters

-The Book of Boba Fett, an American space Western television series created by Jon Favreau and released for the streaming service Disney+ on December 29, 2021, features an extensive number of cast members and characters.
-The protagonists of the series are the title character and antihero Boba Fett, a bounty hunter, crime lord, and clone of his father Jango Fett; Fennec Shand, an elite mercenary and assassin in Fett's service; and Din Djarin, a lone Mandalorian bounty hunter who has worked with Fett before.
+The Book of Boba Fett, an American space Western television miniseries created by Jon Favreau and released for the streaming service Disney+ from December 29, 2021 to February 9, 2022, features an extensive number of cast members and characters.
+The protagonists of the series are the title character and antihero Boba Fett, a bounty hunter, crime lord, and clone of his father Jango Fett; Fennec Shand, an elite mercenary and assassin in Fett's service; and The Mandalorian (Din Djarin), a lone Mandalorian bounty hunter who has worked with Fett before.

-Several supporting characters also appear in the series, including Fett's allies such as 8D8, Garsa Fwip, Krrsantan, Drash, and Skad.
+Several supporting characters also appear in the series, including Fett's allies such as 8D8, Krrsantan, Garsa Fwip, Drash, and Skad.
 The main villains of the series are the Pyke Syndicate, who are a group of aliens of the Pyke species that run spice throughout the galaxy, and bounty hunter Cad Bane, an ally of the Pykes.
 The Hutt Twins also appear as minor antagonists.
 Other characters that appear in the series include Mayor Mok Shaiz, Lortha Peel, Peli Motto, Cobb Vanth, Ahsoka Tano, and Luke Skywalker.

 The characters from The Book of Boba Fett have received mostly positive reviews.
-While Boba Fett was met with mixed reviews, the other two main protagonist were acclaimed.
+While Boba Fett was met with mixed reviews, the other two main protagonists were acclaimed.
 The supporting characters received positive reviews, with Krrsantan being praised and Drash and Skad receiving mixed reactions.
 The portrayals for the series were commended, along with the voice acting.

 Main characters

 Boba Fett

 Boba Fett is the title character and antihero of The Book of Boba Fett.
 He is a Mandalorian bounty hunter, crime lord, and clone of his father Jango Fett.
 In the series, he barely escapes the sarlacc and loses his armor to Jawas.
 He is then captured by Tusken Raiders, where he learns their ways and helps protect them.
 Later, Fett finds Fennec Shand, an assassin, half-dead and takes her to a cybernetic shop to get parts of her body replaced.
 Fett, with the help of Shand, gets his ship, Slave I, back and later takes the throne of Jabba the Hutt's empire after killing his successor Bib Fortuna.
 Later, in "Chapter 9: The Marshal" of The Mandalorian, Fett gets his armor back from a man named Cobb Vanth.
-Fett and Shand, who decides to remain with him, take control of Jabba the Hutt’s criminal empire of Tatooine.
+Fett and Shand, who decides to remain with him, take control of Jabba the Hutt's criminal empire of Tatooine.
 Fett ends up going to war with the Pyke Syndicate, because they are selling spice throughout Mos Espa.
 Fett defeats the Pykes and kills theirs allies, restoring Mos Espa to what it was.